 470-2, Karakura, Nikko-shi, Tochigi, 321-2524

 Nikko remains cool and refreshing in spring, making it the perfect season to explore both indoor and outdoor attractions.
-A brief walk from Tosho-gu, the Nikko Tamozawa Imperial Villa Memorial Park has the best of both, centered around a grand, rustic old manor amongst breathtaking greenery.
+A brief walk from Tosho-gu, the Nikko Tamozawa Imperial Villa Memorial Park has both indoor and outdoor attractions that are centered around a grand, rustic old manor amongst breathtaking nature.

-The villa was moved from Tokyo to Nikko in 1899, becoming a summer retreat for the Imperial Family.
-After decades of neglect following WWII, it was restored and opened to the public in 2000, immediately becoming one of Nikko’s most iconic attractions.
-The interior contains over 100 rooms blending Edo and Meiji architecture with stylish Western trimmings, all encompassed by a spacious garden.
+The villa was moved from Tokyo to Nikko in 1899, and it became a summer retreat for the Imperial Family.
+After decades of neglect following the Second World War, it was restored and opened to the public in 2000.
+It immediately became one of Nikko’s most iconic attractions.
+The interior of the manor contains over 100 rooms, which blend Edo and Meiji architecture with stylish Western trimmings, all encompassed by a spacious garden.

 -